David Letterman Surprises Drew Barrymore on Her Birthday, 26 Years After She Famously Flashed Him on ‘The Late Show’

 It’s one of the most memorable moments in late night history: during a 1995 guest appearance on The Late Show With David Letterman, actress Drew Barrymore, then 20, danced on the host’s desk and flashed him to mark his 48th birthday.

-And now, 26 years later, Letterman, 73, repaid the favour.
+And even now, 26 years later, Letterman, 73, repaid the favour.
 No, he didn’t flash Barrymore, but he did surprise her on Monday’s episode of her talk show The Drew Barrymore Show in celebration of her 46th birthday that same day.

 At the outset of the episode, friend and Today host Savannah Guthrie joined Barrymore and introduced Letterman as a surprise guest.
 Letterman initially joined the pair via a Zoom video call but feigned difficulty hearing them.
 So instead he left his computer to walk out onto the live show, shocking Barrymore to the point of joyful tears.